-Operating income for the AZZ Metal Coatings segment increased \$8.7 million, or 5.6%, for fiscal 2024, to \$164.7 million, as compared to \$156.0 million for the prior year.
-The increase was due to improved sales as described above, partially offset by higher cost of sales and higher selling, general and administrative expenses.
-Cost of sales increased \$2.7 million, primarily due to higher labor and overhead costs, partially offset by a decrease in zinc costs and a change in classification of amortization of intangible assets of \$7.1 million to the Corporate segment, from the AZZ Metal Coatings segment.
-Selling, general and administrative expense increased due to the recognition of \$5.5 million for a legal accrual and related expenses, and the change in classification of certain compensation and information technology costs of \$2.7 million to the AZZ Metal Coatings segment, from the Corporate segment.
+Operating income for the AZZ Metal Coatings segment increased \$13.7 million, or 8.3%, for fiscal 2025, to \$178.5 million, as compared to \$164.7 million for the prior year.
+The increase is due to net increase in sales as described above, lower cost of sales and lower selling, general and administrative expenses.
+Cost of sales decreased \$0.9 million, primarily due to a decrease in zinc costs, offset by higher labor and overhead costs.
+The decrease in selling, general and administrative expense was primarily due to a legal accrual and related expenses of \$5.5 million recognized in the prior year.

-Operating income for the AZZ Precoat Metals segment, which was acquired on May 13, 2022, increased \$60.1 million, or 75.6%, for fiscal 2024, to \$139.6 million, as compared to \$79.5 million for the prior year.
-The increase is primarily due to the inclusion of a full first quarter of fiscal 2024 compared to a partial fiscal quarter of 2023, which contributed \$31.0 million to operating income.
-The increases in the remaining quarters were due to: an increase in sales, as described above, lower freight costs and lower selling, general and administrative expense, primarily due to the change in classification of amortization of intangible assets of \$15.5 million.
-These increases to operating income were partially offset by an increase in cost of sales, primarily driven by higher cost of labor and materials (primarily due to higher volume), higher employee related costs, travel, other indirect costs and the change in classification of certain compensation costs to the AZZ Precoat Metals segment, from the Corporate segment.
+Operating income for the AZZ Precoat Metals segment increased \$8.3 million, or 5.9%, for fiscal 2025, to \$147.8 million, as compared to \$139.6 million for the prior year.
+The increase is primarily due to the increase in sales as described above, partially offset by an increase in cost of sales, primarily driven by higher cost of labor and materials (mainly due to higher volume).
+Selling, general and administrative expense increased due to higher employee related costs, travel, other indirect costs.